 Empress Maria Theresa was Marie Antoinette‘s mother, but before she became a mother, she was a child herself.
-She was born to Emperor Charles VI and Elisabeth Christine of Brunswick-Wolfenbüttel on 13 May 1717 at the Hofburg Palace.
+She was born to Emperor Charles VI (Karl VI) and Elisabeth Christine of Brunswick-Wolfenbüttel on 13 May 1717 at the Hofburg Palace.
 Her older brother, Leopold John, had been born on 13 April 1716, but he died when he was seven months.
 Thus, there was great rejoicing in the kingdom when a healthy baby girl was born.
 (She was also the oldest of three girls, her younger sisters were the Archduchess Maria Anna and the Archduchess Maria Amalia, who lived to be only six years old.)

 To ensure Marie Theresa obtained the throne, her parents thoughtful considered what was best and decided to educate her using the Jesuits.
 She studied religion, history, and languages, along with music, drawing, and painting.
 In addition, her father fancied himself an amateur composer and wrote operas, demanding she and her sister perform in ballets.
 Although her parents did not succeed, they did try to put Maria Theresa’s “abundant mental faculties” to good use.
 Contemporaries praised her Latin, but otherwise most people found her education lacking: Her spelling and punctuation were unconventional, and she lacked the formal manner and speech that so characterized her Habsburg predecessors.